– Why D+G ?

 ‘If we intend to provide a better life, and a better world, for future generations, we can’t ignore the quality of the environment we leave them.’

 The Environment is a growing concern and an issue that Duncan + Grove takes seriously.
 We believe strongly in making maximum use of natural, sustainable and recycled materials.
-Our products are designed to minimise their impact on the environment, and where possible to positively enhance it.
+Our playground equipment is designed to minimise it's impact on the environment, and where possible to positively enhance it.

 We believe in play spaces being green and incorporate planting and trees into our designs.

-We believe that great product design takes into account the environment.
-At the end of their lifecycle, Duncan + Grove products are easy to separate into their different materials and recycle or dispose of responsibly.
+We believe that great playground equipment design takes into account the environment.
+At the end of their lifecycle, Duncan + Grove playground equipment is easy to separate into it's different materials and recycle or dispose of responsibly.

 ‘Play is great for children’s well-being and development.
 When planning and providing play opportunities, the goal is not to eliminate risk, but to weigh up the risks and benefits.
 No child will learn about risk if they are wrapped in cotton wool’.

 Safety is taken very seriously by Duncan + Grove.
-Strict HSE procedures are followed at all times during construction of our products whether on site or in the workshop.
+Strict HSE procedures are followed at all times during construction of our playground equipment whether on site or in the workshop.

 – EN1176 Certified